DOAJ/doaj/cms/pages/apply/transparency.md

 #### 2. Website

-- The journal website should use standard security technology, such as encryption, to help protect its users from viruses, phishing, and other attacks.
-URLs should start with 'https' rather than 'http'.
+- Websites should be properly supported and maintained, with particular attention given to security aspects that help protect users from viruses and malware.
-- The organisation or individual responsible for the website should apply high ethical and professional standards to the content and presentation of the website.
+- As a minimum, websites should use https and not http, and all traffic should be redirected through https.
+Those responsible for the website should apply web standards and best ethical practices to the website's content, presentation, and application.
 - The website should not contain information that might mislead readers or authors.
 - The website should not copy another journal/publisher's site, design, or logo.
 - If any text is copied from another website, an acknowledgement to the source website should be declared.